snigdhac/saul-1/saul-core/doc/SAULLANGUAGE.md

 There are just the definitions of the operations.
 If you want to see real examples of the operators in actions see [the definitions of constraints for ER-example](https://github.com/IllinoisCogComp/saul/blob/master/saul-examples/src/main/scala/edu/illinois/cs/cogcomp/saulexamples/nlp/EntityRelation/EntityRelationConstraints.scala).

-**Tip:** Note whenever the constrained inference is infeasible (i.e. the constraints are overlly tight), we use the default prediction of the base classifier.
+**Tip:** Note whenever the constrained inference is infeasible (i.e. the constraints are overly tight), we use the default prediction of the base classifier.
 Hence if you see the performance of the constrained classifier is very close to the performance of the base classifier it's probably most of your inference problems are becoming infeasible.
 In such cases it is worth verifying the correctness of your constraint definitions.